Brittany Howard: Career

 In June 2019, Brittany Howard announced a debut solo album, Jaime which was released on September 20, 2019, as well as a tour across North America and Europe.
 Jaime was received with universal acclaim; Pitchfork noted, "The exceptional solo debut from the Alabama Shakes singer-songwriter is a thrilling opus that pushes the boundaries of voice, sound, and soul to new extremes."
 On July 16, 2019, Howard released the music video to the single Stay High, featuring actor Terry Crews lip-syncing to the track.
 On April 15, 2020, she released a cover of a Funkadelic's 1971 song "You and Your Folks, Me and My Folks" and a new rendition of her song "Stay High".
-Stay High was recommended as an "appropriate musical remedy" to get people through lockdown and quarantine by KRCW.
+Stay High was recommended as an "appropriate musical remedy" to get people through lockdown and quarantine by KCRW.
 On October 13, 2023, she released the title track to her second album What Now.
 In the same year, Rolling Stone named Howard to its "250 Greatest Guitarists of All Time" list.

 In 2024, Howard announced a co-headlining tour with British rhythm and blues singer-songwriter Michael Kiwanuka.

 Howard made her acting debut in the animated film Thelma the Unicorn, which debuted on Netflix May 17, 2024.
 Howard's personality, hair, and songs were all used as inspiration for her character in the film.

-In late November 2024, Howard announced the debut of her hardcore project KUMITE.
-KUMITE were scheduled to play their first show in Nashville, in January 2025.
+In late November 2024, Howard announced the debut of her hardcore project Kumite.
+Kumite played their first show in Nashville, in January 2025.

 In 2024, Howard co-wrote an original track with Ludwig Göransson, Pale Pale Moon, which was prominently featured in Ryan Coogler's film Sinners.
 Both Howard's original demo and the movie version performed by actress Jayme Lawson are featured on the soundtrack album.

+On October 3, 2026, Howard will perform at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.

 Influences

-Howard has cited as influences artists including Led Zeppelin, Sister Rosetta Tharpe, Prince, Curtis Mayfield, David Bowie, Mavis Staples, Tom Waits, Björk, Gil Scott-Heron, Freddie Mercury, and Tina Turner.
+Artists Howard has cited as influences include Led Zeppelin, Sister Rosetta Tharpe, Prince, Curtis Mayfield, David Bowie, Mavis Staples, Tom Waits, Björk, Gil Scott-Heron, Freddie Mercury, and Tina Turner.

 Personal life

 Howard came out as a lesbian at age 25.
 She married fellow musician Jesse Lafser in 2018; they divorced the following year.
+She has been in a relationship with Anna-Maria Babcock (Anya) since late 2022, or early 2023.